DeJayDev/DeJayDev/README.md

 > Icons powered by [skillicons.dev](https://skillicons.dev)

-> Thank you to the [Lanyard project](https://github.com/Phineas/lanyard) and [cnrad](https://github.com/cnrad/lanyard-profile-readme) for the Discord widget!

-> Another thank you to [Promise](https://github.com/promise/promise/) for letting me use his README as inspiration :heart:
+> Thank you to [Promise](https://github.com/promise/promise/) for letting me use his README as inspiration :heart: